Skip to Content

 Example Adelaide to Melbourne Drive Itinerary

-An Adelaide to Melbourne road trip itinerary is entirely dependent on what you want to do.
+An Adelaide to Melbourne itinerary is entirely dependent on what you want to do.
 It may be worth doing the inland route from Melbourne to Adelaide, or Adelaide to Melbourne if you want to get to either city as quickly as possible.

 Below is the route that I took and intended as a guide to give you an idea of what a route from Adelaide to Melbourne entails!